Proven-Paradox/shaper-system/Handbook.md

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).

+#### Venom
+You are afflicted with a venom or poison that get worse over time.
+While affected by Venom, you lose one point on the [Regen/Degen Track](#the-regendegen-track) every turn instead of gaining one.

 ## Disadvantages
 These are circumstances in combat that leave one in a disadvantage during combat.
 These generally cannot be dismissed through magical means.